Go back

 Caffeine:

-• If you "just can't" skip your morning coffee, please consider reducing your typical intake.
+• If you "just can't" skip your morning coffee, reduce your typical intake by at least half.

 Medications: